 Treatment And Management

 Managing and treating the condition depends on the severity of the condition.
 Medicines like antihistamines and systemic glucocorticoids can be given to patients with anosmia that is caused due to inflammation or obstructive diseases.
-Antibiotics like ampicillin are often prescribed for bacterial sinus infections.
+Often, antibiotics prescribed for bacterial sinus infections.
 Surgical procedures are performed when the condition does not respond to conservative medical management.

 There is no specific treatment for olfactory impairment that is caused due to any kind of damage in the olfactory neurons.
 However, these neurons have the ability to regenerate, but the time and degree of regeneration depend on the severity of the damage.
 The regenerative abilities differ from individual to individual and can span over the course of days to years.